Azure/communication-ui-library/docs/architecture/WritingSelectors.md

 ### 1. Parameters for select must be as minimun as possible

-The first array parameter of createSelector() defines an parameters array for memoizing the return value of selector.
-No extra data in parameters should be memoize when designing what parameters to be memoized,
+The first array parameter of createSelector() defines a parameter array for memoizing the return value of the selector.
+Only include necessary parameters in the array when designing what parameters to use for memoizing.

 Don't:
 ```typescript